bcgov/sso-switchover-agent/docs/environment-variables.md

 LOG_EMAIL
 ```

-The credentials are stored with the team secrets and the `LOG_EMAIL` is a comment separated list for the accounts we want these logs sent to.
+The credentials are stored with the team secrets and the `LOG_EMAIL` is a comma separated list for the accounts we want these logs sent to.